Postpartum Without Family Nearby

 If you’re looking for extra support in preparing for your baby, I’ve developed a step-by-step playbook to help you prepare for motherhood, real newborn life, and postpartum.
 Designed as a text-based course with 1-2 action items per day, it includes checklists, pdf downloads, workbooks, and so much helpful resource that I wish I had as a new mom.

-The Baby Ready Playbook includes:
+The Baby Ready Playbook take you from:

 Are you ready to walk confidently into your new season as a mom?
 Grab the Playbook Here.